o2r-project/o2r-project.github.io/_posts/2016-12-15-investigating-docker-and-R.md

 ## R and Docker for Complex Web Applications

 Docker, in general, may help you to build complex and scalable web applications with R.

 Mark McCahill presented at [an event](https://sites.duke.edu/researchcomputing/2014/09/23/duke-docker-day-was-great/) of the Duke University in North Carolina (USA) how he provided 300+ students each with private RStudio Server instances.
 In his presentation ([PDF](https://sites.duke.edu/researchcomputing/files/2014/09/mccahill-DockerDays.pdf) / [MOV](https://people.duke.edu/~mdelong/mccahill-DockerDays.mov) (398 MB)), he explains his **RStudio farm** in detail.

-If you want to use **RStudio with cloud services**, you may find delight in these articles from the SAS and R blog: [RStudio in the cloud with Amazon Lightsail and docker](http://sas-and-r.blogspot.de/2016/12/rstudio-in-cloud-with-amazon-lightsail.html), [Set up RStudio in the cloud to work with GitHub](http://sas-and-r.blogspot.de/2016/01/set-up-rstudio-in-cloud-to-work-with.html), [RStudio in the cloud for dummies, 2014/2015 edition](http://sas-and-r.blogspot.de/2014/12/rstudio-in-cloud-for-dummies-20142015.html).

-The platform [**R-hub**](https://github.com/r-hub) helps R developers with solving package issues prior to submitting them to CRAN.
-In particular, it provides services that build packages on all CRAN-supported platforms and checks them against the latest R release.
-The services utilize backends that perform regular R builds inside of Docker containers.
-Read the [project proposal](https://github.com/r-hub/proposal) for details.

-The package [**`plumber`**](https://cran.r-project.org/package=plumber) ([website](https://www.rplumber.io/), [repository](https://github.com/trestletech/plumber)) allows creating web services/HTTP APIs in pure R. The maintainer provides a ready to use Docker image `trestletech/plumber` to run/host these applications with [excellent documentation](https://www.rplumber.io/docs/hosting.html#docker) including topics such as multiple images under one port and load balancing.

-Mark McCahill presented at [an event](https://sites.duke.edu/researchcomputing/2014/09/23/duke-docker-day-was-great/) of the Duke University in North Carolina (USA) how he provided 300+ students each with private RStudio Server instances.
-In his presentation ([PDF](https://sites.duke.edu/researchcomputing/files/2014/09/mccahill-DockerDays.pdf) / [MOV](https://people.duke.edu/~mdelong/mccahill-DockerDays.mov) (398 MB)), he explains his **RStudio farm** in detail.